terra-campaigns/arrival/chapters/chap017.md

 **Party finds Galiera, she is barely alive and needs professional care (minimally in Mystra's Temple)**
 - She has a d12 (E: 20) usage dice days of life in her.
 After a day is passed, roll the die and in a 1 or 2, reduce the die size.
 - Galiera can make an effort to speak all the secrets she has uncovered, but that will cost 1d4 rolls on the usage dice.

-**Weird mutated/uncreated oozes have begun to take over the second level**

-**Sanity check scenes at level 4, if around Ngar'tho (1 in 6 per day, or certain when close to Imortra)**
-- River Styx
-- Memories (Ravenloft - Bluetspur)

 ## Information pool